Email FacebookTwitterMenu burgerClose thin

 What Is Available Balance?

-Or maybe you asked for a refund on something you purchased and the refund is still processing.
-All these transactions could cause your available balance to be less than or more than your current balance.
-That’s why it’s important to check both before making a purchase.
+Suppose you spent $150 at the grocery store and paid with your debit card.
+Or maybe you asked for a refund on a purchase and the refund is still processing.
+All of these transactions could cause your available balance to be less than or more than your current balance.
+That is why it is so important to check both figures before making a purchase.

 Difference Between Current Balance and Available Balance

-Which Balance Is More Reliable?
+Which Balance Is More Important?

 How to Avoid Overdraft Fees

-No one likes overdraft fees, but it’s possible to avoid them with basic precautions.
-One of the simplest ways to avoid overdraft fees is by keeping extra cash on hand.
-This way, you’ll be less likely to overdraw your account, even if you forget about a pending payment or an upcoming automatic bill payment.
-Keeping extra cash on hand can also help when you have an unexpected expense.
+You might also consider keeping extra cash on hand.
+This way, you will be less likely to overdraw your account, even if you forget about a pending payment or an upcoming automatic bill payment.
+Having extra cash on hand can also help when an unexpected expense arises.

-The Bottom Line
+Bottom Line

 Current and available balances both give you a snapshot of the money you have in your bank account.
 However, only your available balance includes pending transactions.
 While the current balance can be useful for monthly budgeting, the available balance is often better for monitoring daily spending.
 Keeping an eye on your available balance will help you avoid overdraft or NSF fees.
 It might also prove useful to keep extra cash on hand to avoid spending more than you have.